galasa-dev/galasa.dev/src/markdown-pages/ReferenceGalasaTests.md

 import org.junit.Before;
 import org.junit.Test;

+    /**
+    * Credit a test account with money - replicating a teller taking a cash payment
+    *
+    * @throws Exception
+    */
 @Test
-	public void creditAccountTest() throws Exception{
+public void creditAccountTest() throws Exception
-		/*
-		 * Credit a test account with money - replicating a teller taking a cash payment */
-		//navigate to the account search page
-		terminalCICS1.sendTextWithEnter("OMEN");
-		assertTrue("Failed to find title string on OMEN menu",terminalCICS1.searchText("Bank of Hursley Park Main Menu"));
-		terminalCICS1.sendTextWithEnter("2");

-		//lookup an account number and get the available balance double expectedBalance = 333350.15;
-		terminalCICS1.sendTextWithEnter("1015");
+{
+  /*Arrange*/
+  double preBalance = bank.getbalance(terminalCICS1, account.getAccountNumber());
+  bank.creditAccount(terminalCICS1, account.getAccountNumber(), account.getCreditAmount());
+  /*Act*/
-		double balance = extractAvailableBalance(terminalCICS1.extractScreen());
+  double postBalance = bank.getbalance(terminalCICS1, account.getAccountNumber());

-		assertTrue("Balance mismatch expected: " + balance + " received: " + balance, balance == expectedBalance);
+  /*Assert*/
+  assertTrue(postBalance == preBalance + 1000);
 }

 ```

-Key points of interest in this example - in both the assertion methods, we passed a String parameter as the identifying message for an assertion error.
-Set this message to describe what’s wrong if the condition isn’t met.
+Key points of interest in this example - in the assertion method, we passed a String parameter as the identifying message for an assertion error and set message to describe what’s wrong if the condition isn’t met.
 Also, you might be thinking “Why two separate test methods instead of a single method with both the assert methods?”
-Having multiple assert methods in a single test method will not cause any errors in tests, and you will frequently encounter such test methods.
-But a good rule to follow is: “Proper unit tests should fail for exactly one reason”.
-In a failed test method having multiple assertions, more effort is required to determine which assertion failed.
+Having multiple assert methods in a single test method will not cause any errors in tests, but a failed test method with multiple assertions requires more effort to determine which assertion failed.
 Also, it is not guaranteed that all the assertions took place.
-For an unchecked exception, the assertions after the exception will not execute and JUnit proceeds to the next test method.
+For an unchecked exception, the assertions after the exception will not execute and Galasa proceeds to the next test method.
 Therefore, it is generally a best practice to use one assertion per test method.

 Another example